 Massachusetts Institute of Technology is the best option for students thinking about a Mathematics degree.
 In addition to its bachelor's programs, Massachusetts Institute of Technology offers graduate degrees in Math.
 Cambridge, Massachusetts is an ideal area for learners who enjoy the fast-paced city life.

 Because of its affordable price and fantastic instructional programs, Massachusetts Institute of Technology is a good investment, attaining a position of #12 in Massachusetts.
-Graduates of this school typically don't have difficulties paying off their student loans; only 2.0% defaulted.
+Score more than 34 on the ACT?
+That's above the average applicant score, so definitely submit it.
 Get an idea of what being on campus at MIT is really like by seeing a few campus videos.

 Harvey Mudd College is a wonderful option for students pursuing a Mathematics degree.
-With 21 undergrads, math is one of most popular majors at Harvey Mudd College.
+Math students from Harvey Mudd College earn a boost of around 25.5% over the typical income of mathematics majors.
 The location of Claremont, California, is satisfactory for learners who desire a more tranquil, suburban spot.